Invisalign

 • The teeth movement can be predicted and controlled very precisely.

-• Performing daily activities such as chewing food, brushing, flossing would not be
+• Performing daily activities such as chewing food, brushing, and flossing would not be affected.

 • They are removable.

-• Too many visits to the dentist's office are not required.
+• Fewer visits to the dentist's office are required.

 • It is a confidence booster among teens.